What is Defense in Depth?

 - Endpoint Detection and Response (EDR): A software or agents are installed on the client system, such as a user's notebook or mobile device) and provide antivirus protection, detection, analysis, alerting, and threat intelligence.

 - Privileged Access Management (PAM): PAM solutions provide capabilities for securing privileged accounts and credentials for both humans and non-humans.
 Passwords are kept and distributed in a secure vault, cycled on a regular basis, and usually coupled to multifactor authentication.
-According to the principle of least privilege, users, systems, and processes are only given access to resources that are absolutely necessary to accomplish their assigned purpose,
+According to the principle of least privilege (POLP), users, systems, and processes are only given access to resources that are absolutely necessary to accomplish their assigned purpose,

 Beyond these standard layers of cyber security solutions, the Defense-in-depth principles have grown to include more than just detecting and halting an attack or breach.
 Additional security measures like incident response, disaster recovery, reporting, and forensic analysis are included in a larger, more strategic definition of defense-in-depth.

 The key to defending your information systems is to make sure that all defense-in-depth components are up to date, and that your end users are following policies and procedures.
 It doesn't matter what security measures you have in place if you don't have proper policy compliance because one individual's behavior can bring considerable harm to your firm.

 DiD implementation can be a time-consuming and resource-intensive process.
 As a result, organizations should examine existing network settings and ensure essential sensitive assets are protected using a risk-based approach.